loophp/collection/README.md

 I'm doing my best to keep the documentation up to date, if you found something odd, please let me know in the [issue queue][34].

-## Code quality, tests and benchmarks
+## Code quality, tests, benchmarks

-Every time changes are introduced into the library, [Github][2] run the tests.
+Every time changes are introduced into the library, [Github][2] runs the tests.

 The library has tests written with [PHPSpec][35].
 Feel free to check them out in the `spec` directory.
 Run `composer phpspec` to trigger the tests.

-Before each commit some inspections are executed with [GrumPHP][36], run `composer grumphp` to check manually.
+Before each commit, some inspections are executed with [GrumPHP][36]; run `composer grumphp` to check manually.

 The quality of the tests is tested with [Infection][37] a PHP Mutation testing framework, run `composer infection` to try it.

 Static analyzers are also controlling the code.
 [PHPStan][38] and [PSalm][39] are enabled to their maximum level.

 ## Contributing

 Feel free to contribute by sending Github pull requests.
-I'm quite reactive :-)
+I'm quite responsive :-)

 If you can't contribute to the code, you can also sponsor me on [Github][5] or [Paypal][6].